platformsh/platformsh-docs/docs/src/development/email.md

 When SMTP support is enabled the environment variable `PLATFORM_SMTP_HOST` will be populated with the address of the SMTP host that should be used.
 When SMTP support is disabled that environment variable will be empty.

 {{< note >}}
 Changing the SMTP status will not take effect immediately.
 You will need to issue a new *build*, not just a new deploy, for the changes to take effect.
-So you need to change something in git to generate a new git hash because a redeploy closes all services and restarts the application.
+That means making a trivial change to some file in Git for the application.
 {{< /note >}}

 ## Sending email in PHP